ksukhorukov/collage/README.md

 # COLLAGE

-**collage** is a commande line tool that removes all metadata from the pictures in custom folder and also normalize names of the files, in other words massivelly renames all files using only number in ascending order
+**collage** is a commande line tool that removes all metadata (geolocation, phone model, etc.) from the pictures in custom folder and also normalize names of the files, in other words massivelly renames all files using only number in ascending order

 ## Requirements